ivan-moto/ivan-moto.github.io/_posts/2019-11-03-problem-solving-for-software-engineers.md

 ## Have fun!

 Remember to have fun.
 Building software and solving problems is a joy.
-So relax and enjoy the journey.
+Relax and enjoy the journey.

 From [Arithmetic](https://amzn.to/2NCe8hI) by Paul Lockhart: